 The graph above, based on HSE injury statistics, looks at the prevalence of injuries in the workplace that may lead to chronic pain.
 We can see that the most common kind of reported injury in the workplace in this period were bone fractures.
 A study looking at UK chronic pain sufferers in 2017 highlighted a possible link between fractures and chronic widespread bodily pain.
 It found that those who reported having fractured a bone in the past were significantly more likely to report chronic widespread bodily pain, even when other risk factors were considered.
 And the nature of the injury goes a long way towards determining potential compensation amounts for chronic pain injury claims.

 It could be important for potential claimants to understand that chronic pain syndrome payouts may not be payable for all sufferers of this type of pain.
-Specialist assessments would need to be undertaken to work out how chronic pain syndrome was caused and then to see if someone else could be held liable for the condition.
+Specialist assessments would need to be undertaken.
+Solicitors need to work out how chronic pain syndrome was caused.
+Then they could see if someone else could be held liable for the condition.